foxbunny/dispatch-reducer/README.md

 - The code that changes the state lives close te actual components that initiate the state change.

+One disadvantage of using this pattern is that it violates the principle of least autority by surrendering the state to the code outside the reducers.
+There could be other unintended effects that the author has overlooked.

 ## Implementation notes

 Start by looking at the code in `src/TodoInput.js` and `src/TodoList.js`.
 This